Volunteer Resources

 Extended Year Membership

 Extended Year membership offers new youth and adult members the chance to purchase an 18-month Girl Scout Membership at a discounted price to begin their Girl Scout experience!
 What is extended-year membership?
 This membership deal is available for NEW youth and adults.
-The price includes membership for the remainder of the current membership year, as well as, the […]
+The price includes membership for the remainder of the current membership year (from the date of […]

 Registration/Renewal Steps – Household Primary Caregiver